ISISComputingGroup/ibex_developers_manual/testing/System-Testing-with-RCPTT.md

 ## Configure the Application Under Test (AUT)

 In the bottom of the RCPTT window, under Applications, right click and add IBEX as the AUT.
 If you want to use a development version of the GUI the location will be something like `C:\Instrument\Dev\Client\ibex_gui\base\uk.ac.stfc.isis.ibex.client.product\target\products\ibex.product\win32\win32\x86_64`.
+If you have not done it before, you will have to build the client first by running `C:\Instrument\Dev\Client\ibex_gui\build\build.bat`
 You can also use a version from the build server instead, just point RCPTT at the folder containing the executable.

 The name should be filled out automatically as `uk.ac.stfc.isis.ibex.product.product`.
 Click 'Finish'.